 The mother stepped to the window and half opened it.
 “Oh!” she said, “there is actually a little pea that has taken root and is putting out its green leaves.
 How could it have got into this crack?
 Well, now, here is a little garden for you to amuse yourself with.”
 So the bed of the sick girl was drawn nearer to the window, that she might see the budding plant; and the mother went forth to her work.

-“Mother, I believe I shall get well,” said the sick child in the evening.
-“The sun has shone in here so bright and warm to-day, and the little pea is growing so fast, that I feel better, too, and think I shall get up and go out into the warm sunshine again.”
+“Mother, I believe I will be well,” said the sick child in the evening.
+“The sun has shone in here so bright and warm today, and the little pea is growing so fast, that I feel better, too, and think I shall get up and go out into the warm sunshine again.”